Cocoiscool-531/CyberBotRadioCommunications/README.md

 ***Step 1:***

-Connect the 4 resistors to different rows in the breadboard
+Connect the 4 resistors to different rows in the breadboard, and

 ***Step 2:***

-In the center of the breadboard,
+In the center of the breadboard, place 4 buttons in a plus configuration

+***Step 3:***

+Place jumper wires from the resistors to the right side of the buttons, looking from the back of the bot

+***Step 4:***

+Place jumper wires connecting the left side of the buttons to each pin they are designated, as shown below:
+Left Button: Pin 0
+Top Button: Pin 6
+Bottom Button: Pin 10
+Right Button: Pin 15

+***Step 5:***

+Now run the code to test!

 # Uploading